storj/docs/app/support/object-browser/page.md

 ![](https://link.storjshare.io/raw/jua7rls6hkx5556qfcmhrqed2tfa/docs/images/GmA5kH_adiXmGOaw7iTAz_qsobjectshare03.png)

-The share link includes a rendering of where the pieces of your file are located on the globally distributed network of storage nodes, as well as a preview of that file.&#x20;
+The share link includes a rendering of where the pieces of your file are located on the globally distributed network of storage nodes, as well as a preview of that file.

 ![](https://link.storjshare.io/raw/jua7rls6hkx5556qfcmhrqed2tfa/docs/images/y1Z-utzw4fEsvj6gffynu_qsobjectshare04.png)